mohammeda6429/github-tutorial/README.md

 `git add .`, adds the files to the staging area and makes them ready for commit

-`git commit -m ''` commits the changs you have made and finalizes the changes you have made it.
+`git commit -m ""` commits the changes you have made and finalizes the changes you have made it.
+`-m "(Message goes here)"` Inside the quotaion marks you write a message for yourself or others in the present tense, saying what you did to your code since the your last `commit`

 `git push` pushes the changes you have made to your remote repo.